swiftlang/swift-package-manager/Documentation/Reference.md

 ```

 With a standard configuration file format like JSON such a feature would result in a dictionary structure with increasing complexity for every such feature.

+### Build Configurations

+SwiftPM allows two build configurations: Debug (default) and Release.

+#### Debug

+By default, running `swift build` will build in debug configuration.
+Alternatively, you can also use `swift build -c debug`.
+The build artifacts are located in directory called `debug` under build folder.
+A Swift target is built with following flags in debug mode:

+* `-Onone`: Compile without any optimization.
+* `-g`: Generate debug information.
+* `-enable-testing`: Enable Swift compiler's testability feature.

+A C language target is build with following flags in debug mode:

+* `-O0`: Compile without any optimization.
+* `-g`: Generate debug information.

+#### Release

+To build in release mode, type: `swift build -c release`.
+The build artifacts are located in directory called `release` under build folder.
+A Swift target is built with following flags in release mode:

+* `-O`: Compile with optimizations.
+* `-whole-module-optimization`: Optimize input files (per module) together instead of individually.

+A C language target is build with following flags in release mode:

+* `-O2`: Compile with optimizations.

 ### Depending on Apple Modules